UdaySagar25/scala-spark/articleFiles/csvCorrupt.md

 ## Handling Corrupt in CSV data files

+updated on: 17-2-2025

-Corrupt values, and null values in data files are a usual thing.
+Corrupt values, and null values in source data files are a usual thing.
 They are unavoidable, and we have to deal with them.
 Spark provides us with methods with which, we can handle the corrupted and null values.

 ### How to handle csv files with null values and corrupted values